-Sickness benefit: The benefit is 66.6% of the insured's earnings in the month before the incapacity began and is paid after a 4-day waiting period for up to 180 days.
+Sickness benefit: 66.6% of the insured's earnings in the month before the incapacity began is paid after a four-day waiting period for up to 180 days.

-Maternity benefit: The benefit is 100% of the insured's earnings and is paid for 84 days.
+Maternity benefit: 100% of the insured's earnings is paid for 84 days.

-Paternity leave: The benefit is 100% of the insured's earnings for up to 4 days of paid leave; 8 days if both parents are insured.
+Paternity leave: The benefit is 100% of the insured's earnings for up to four days of paid leave; eight days if both parents are insured.